 - general risk foreseeable/imaginable by negligent act - Is the risk of the injury suffered by the plaintiff one of the risks that makes the defendant negligent in his action? - 1.
 Berry v.
-The Borough of Sugar Notch whether negligence of operating a trolley above the speed limit was a proximate case of harm resulted when a tree fell on the speeding trolley as it passed by. - 1.
+The Borough of Sugar Notch whether a tree falling on a speeding trolly is a foreseeable harm from that negligent operation. - 1.
 Speeding did not increase risk (coincidence) - 2.
-Negligence issue was not a proximate cause of the damage
+The tree falling was not a foreseeable risk of speeding